 Brewer's yeast, beans and other legumes, and dairy products also contain lysine.

 What is it?

-Though the name sounds intimidating, methylsulfonylmethane (MSM) is basically sulfur and it is in our bodies, as well as in some plants.
-To add a bit more color, it is composed of sulfur, oxygen and methyl.
-In the presence of ozone and ultraviolet light, MSM (along with dimethyl sulfoxide) is formed from dimethyl sulfide, taken up into atmosphere, returned to the earth in rainfall, and taken into the root systems of plants.
+Though the name sounds intimidating, methylsulfonylmethane (MSM) is basically sulphur and it is in our bodies, as well as in some plants.
+To add a bit more colour, it is composed of sulphur, oxygen and methyl.
+In the presence of ozone and ultraviolet light, MSM (along with dimethyl sulfoxide) is formed from dimethyl sulphide, taken up into the atmosphere, returned to the earth in rainfall, and taken into the root systems of plants.
 As such, MSM can be found in small quantities in a variety of foods.

 What does it do to the skin?

 MSM is sometimes described as “nature's beauty mineral”.
 Research has shown that MSM has the ability to enhance collagen bundles and keratin, the important stuff in our skin, hair and nails.